zhiyiYo/PyQt-Frameless-Window/docs/source/window-effect.md

         # self.windowEffect.setMicaEffect(self.winId(), False)
 ```

-### WindowEffect class
-This above example shows that `windowEffect` member controls the window effect.
 Because moving or resizing the acrylic window on Win10 may get stuck, we can use the following method to toggle acrylic effect:
 ```python
 def setAcrylicEffectEnabled(self, enable: bool):
     """ set acrylic effect enabled """